Social Media Handbook—General Guidelines

 Ask yourself these sorts of questions, "Is this social site being used for posting personal items, or am I posting things relating to my department/group?
 Is the intent to showcase my department/group, or to highlight something in my personal life?"

-If you're still not clear, you can meet with Daniella Nordin to get help on deciding whether your page is "official" or "personal" in nature.
+If you're still not clear, you can meet with the Office of Communications and Marketing staffer to get help on deciding whether your page is "official" or "personal" in nature.

 What if I don't want to be "official"?